chillbrodev/gradle-maven-plugin/CONTRIBUTING.md

 ### General rules

 All contributions are handled via Pull Requests (PRs).
-Your PR _must_ target the `develop` branch.
+Your PR _must_ target the `master` branch.
 This is the place where we aggregate all upcoming changes for the next release of Gradle Maven Plugin.
 Moreover, your PR _must_ provide a meaningful description of what it is about.

 We suggest using ([Git Patch-Stack](https://github.com/uptech/git-ps) model).